canonical/loki-k8s-operator/CONTRIBUTING.md

 - `install`: Here we patch k8s service.
 - `config_change`: Here we configure the charm.
-- `loki_pebble_ready`: Here we set up pebble layer and start the service
+- `loki_pebble_ready`: Sets up the pebble layer and starts the service
 - `upgrade_charm`: Here we patch k8s service and configure the charm.
 - `alertmanager_consumer.on.cluster_changed`: This event is provided by the AlertmanagerConsumer object.
 Here we configure the charm.